woocommerce/action-scheduler/docs/wp-cli.md

 For example, if one queue is created to process emails, another to process membership updates, and another to process renewal payments, then the same queries won't be run at the same time, and 3 separate queues will be able to run more efficiently.

-The WP CLI runner can achieve this using the `--group` option.
+The WP CLI runner can achieve this using the `--group` option to create queue runners that focus on a specific group and, optionally, the `--exclude-groups` option to create one or more 'catch-all' queue runners that ignore those groups.